PuneetGopinath/DistributeTracker/README.md

 NOTE for reviewers: Since sign in system is not yet implemented, a user is by default logged in always.

+In this version, a DEMO user is auto logged in always, as we couldn't develop a login system within the time, so there is no need to login.

 ## Features

 - Intutive interface for easy data entry